gr8mustachio/ux-dawdle/phaseI/README.md

 <!--!!!
 For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!-->

 ### Competitive Analysis
+In our competitive analysis, the reason why we sought out one-time-buy, subscription, and open source DAWs is due to the common complaint that DAWs are too expensive, especially those with subscriptions, and we wanted to know what an expensive DAW would get you compared to a free, open source DAW.
+The difference in quality was large, but not unreconciliable, especially with the potential to build whatever you need with open source software.
+We also used the analysis to learn about the types of demographics that would be using our products.
+We determined that the target demographic for this product would be DJ's, producers, musicians, and audio engineers
 <table>
   <tr>
     <th> Products(s)</th>